-Many authors will ask for a quick proofread but what they really have in mind is a copy edit.
+Many authors will ask for a quick proofread, but what they really have in mind is copy editing.

 Unlike with manuscript critiques vs. substantive edits, copy editing and proofreading are very different from one another.
 As such, it is important to understand what each type of edit entails so you know you’re asking for the right thing.

 Copy editing is what most people think of when they think of editing.
 It happens before proofreading (but after substantive and stylistic editing).
 Copy editing deals with the following issues:

 - Correctness – correct grammar, punctuation, and spelling have been used.

 - Consistency – style is consistent throughout the manuscript.
 Treatment of capitalization, expression of numbers, abbreviations, headings, captions, etc. remains the same throughout the manuscript.

 - Accuracy – query areas of questionable accuracy or correct as necessary.
 Check accuracy of numbers, statistics, and basic math.

 - Completeness – identify plot holes and query the author when necessary.

 At this stage of the editing process, large changes such as rewriting paragraphs and the addition or deletion of scenes are still possible.